Code-Institute-Submissions/milestone-project-28/README.md

 Feauture 2 - A map is available to locate where the business is so local people can see that it is within traveling distance of them.

-Feature 3 - Online bookings can be taken using "cliniko" which is embedded into the website.
+Feature 3 - A form so the user can request their ideal time to have their appointment

 Feature 4 - Links to social media accounts using the social media icons will be available in the header and footer so that individuals can view its social media business pages.